Game of Thrones: The Last Watch: Production

 Director Jeanie Finlay had been a casual fan of Game of Thrones in the years prior to filming the documentary.
 Impressed by Finlay's past documentary films such as The Great Hip Hop Hoax (2013) and Orion (2015), HBO approached Finlay several months before filming for the eighth season began and asked her to direct a documentary about its production.
 Finlay met with producers David Benioff, D. B. Weiss, Bernadette Caulfield, and Carolyn Strauss a few weeks later and proposed the way she would shoot the film.

 Finlay was given full autonomy of the show's set, with producers allowing her to film whatever she wanted with unrestricted access.
-Finlay spent "one week on, one week off" the set of the show, alternating between her work on Game of Thrones: The Last Watch and Seahorse, another documentary she planned to release that year.
-The documentary's production was kept secret, and only those involved in either Game of Thrones or the documentary itself knew it was being made.
-Finlay described having to keep the documentary's production secret as "overwhelming", but said that it eased the pressure of fan expectations.
+Finlay spent "one week on, one week off" the set of the show, alternating between her work on Game of Thrones: The Last Watch and Seahorse, another documentary she planned to release that same year.
+The documentary's production was kept secret and only those involved in either Game of Thrones or the documentary itself knew it was being made.
+Finlay described having to keep the documentary's production secret as "overwhelming" but said that it eased the pressure of fan expectations.
 Before filming the table read, Finlay was given a copy of the season's scripts to prepare her for whose reactions she wanted to focus on.
 Finlay told NME that she had the scripts "before some of the cast had read it".

+In late 2017, Finlay commissioned composer Hannah Peel to score the documentary.
 Filming for the documentary wrapped in July 2018 alongside the eighth season of Game of Thrones.
-Over 950 hours of footage was shot for the documentary over the course of 14 months.
+Over 950 hours of footage was filmed over the course of 14 months.
 Finlay delivered her final cut to HBO two weeks before the first episode of the eighth season ("Winterfell") premiered.

 Game of Thrones: The Last Watch was announced on March 27, 2019.
 HBO wrote that the documentary "delves deep into the mud and blood to reveal the tears and triumphs involved in the challenge of bringing the fantasy world of Westeros to life in the very real studios, fields and car-parks of Northern Ireland".